StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/dayofweek.md

 ## Description

 Returns the weekday index for a given date.
-For example, the index for Monday is 1, for Tuesday is 2, for Saturday is 7.
+For example, the index for Sunday is 1, for Monday is 2, for Saturday is 7.

 The `date` parameter must be of the DATE or DATETIME type, or a valid expression that can be cast into a DATE or DATETIME value.